The story of THE ORIGINAL West Coast maple syrup all started here in acme, washington.

 Neil cooking sap over wood burning stove.
 Circa 2015

 What started as curiosity became a family project.
-Neil's son Devin, along with family members Chase, Emily, and nephew Andrew, joined him along a creek bed in Acme, Washington—a quiet valley in the foothills of the North Cascades, lined with healthy bigleaf maples.
+Neil's son Devin, along with friends and family members, joined him along a creek bed in Acme, Washington—a quiet valley in the foothills of the North Cascades, lined with healthy bigleaf maples.

 The setup was simple.
 Gravity-fed jugs sourced from a local diner.
 Cleaned, repurposed, and checked daily.
 On good days, they collected over 100 gallons of sap.
 Neil processed it the old way—cooking it down over an open fire in a custom-made stainless steel pan, then hand-bottling the syrup in his kitchen.